 Expand the custom shaders section.
 Then drag and drop the transmat node to material shader and the shadow shader using middle mouse button.
 Then drag and drop the parti volume node to volume shader.

 Then we have to consider the scale of the scene.
 My scene scale is in real world scale(diameter of the bamboo is 13cm) so I have to create a large cube for the scene.

 This is very important because following values depend on the scene scale.

 - Max step len.

-Since my poly cube is too large so I have to increase min step len and the max step len.
-You can use the default values but it takes much time to render(at least 10-20 hours when you have large number of polygons).
+Since my poly cube is too large, I have to increase min step len and the max step len.
+You can use the default values but it takes much time to render(at least 10-20 hours when you have a large number of polygons).
 But when increasing these values, it will reduce the quality.
-Above values are fine for me.
+The above values are fine for me.
 Make sure to adjust these values properly.
 No need to change other values for basic light rays.